Frequently Asked Questions (FAQ)

 Do all riders have to use The Wave?

 No, riders can still pay with cash on buses.
-However, eventually, those paying cash fares will no longer have access to free transfers.
+However, in summer 2020, those paying cash fares will no longer have access to free transfers or change cards.

 What about passes?